Skip to Content

 The first cancer appeared as skin cancer and it came while I was in college.
 Though it scared me the first time I heard about it, it was easily treated, and then it was gone.
 Over the years it would come back every so often, but once more it was cut away and life would go on.

 The second cancer came a few years later.
 This time it was prostate cancer.
 And this time I finally let myself recognize the knowledge that had always been lurking in the back of my mind.
-I let myself think about what I had always feared, dreaded, and denied: one day would my father would be gone.
+I let myself think about what I had always feared, dreaded, and denied: one day my father would be gone.
 One day I’d have to celebrate Father’s Day without my Dad.

 But it wasn’t going to be that day.
 They caught his cancer in time, and after surgery, it was completely gone.
 After a few weeks of recovery, my dad was back!
 Back to being Dad and taking care of his two girls no matter what they needed or what they did.